 Each metric will have an assessment tool identified and will be assessed annually using quantifiable and qualitative information, when appropriate.

-Metric: Diversity of faculty, staff and administration

-Target: Mirror the diversity of the student population

-Metric: Alumni and employer satisfaction regarding how prepared students are upon graduation
+Metric: Alumni satisfaction regarding how prepared they were after graduation

-Target: Continuous increase in level of satisfaction

-Metric: Assessment of all General Education Learning Objectives

-Target: Continuous improvement on all general education assessment indicators

-Metric: Number and percent of courses incorporating high-impact practices

-Target: Continuous increase in number and percent of courses with high-impact practices

-Metric: Student satisfaction with advising

-Target: Continuous increase in level of satisfaction
+Target: Earning a degree/certificate from Central was Worth the Effort; exceed 85% positive

+Source: Alumni Survey

+Metric: Students receive information on support services

+Target: Increase the percentage of students who reported they were provided with information about support services for well-being and for learning; meet or exceed benchmark.

+Source: NSSE Main survey, Q14f & Advising Survey, Q3c

+Metric: Students develop foundational skills

+Target: First-year students can advocate for themselves and to effectively use feedback (strongly agree/agree)

+Source: FYE survey, Q8 & 10

-Metric: Number and type of professional development offerings through the Center for Teaching and Faculty Development
+Metric: Number of faculty who interact with the Center for Teaching and Innovation

-Target: Increase the number of and faculty participation rate in professional development offerings
+Target: Increase the number of faculty who participate in professional development offerings (unduplicated and duplicated counts)

+Source: CTI

+Metric: Flexible program offerings

+Target: Increase the percentage of programs offered online/hybrid

+Target: Increase the percentage of programs and course sections offered in flexible times and modalities the evenings or on weekends

+Source: OIRA and Registrar

 Goal 2: Increasing Access to Higher Education and Ensuring Student Success

-As the oldest public institution of higher education in Connecticut, Central takes pride in its role as an affordable gateway to success and lifelong learning.
+As the first public institution of higher education in Connecticut, Central takes pride in its role as an affordable gateway to success and lifelong learning.
 We recognize that access to quality education is the most effective route for social and economic mobility, and Central is committed to providing the residents of New Britain, the region and the state with multiple pathways to a transformative educational experience.
-We will emphasize the creation of an inclusive and “student-ready” institution that meets our 21st century students where they are and eliminate obstacles and achievement barriers.
-Increasing innovative programs, support services, flexible course options and co-curricular opportunities will extend CCSU’s reach and influence in the community.
+We will emphasize the creation of a welcoming and “student-ready” institution through development of innovative programs, support services, flexible course options and co-curricular opportunities, facilitating the success of all students.

-The University will also continue to develop a greater connection with the underrepresented populations of Connecticut.
-It will expand outreach to historically marginalized socio-economic groups to provide equal opportunity for an excellent education and student success.
+The University will also continue to develop a greater connection with Connecticut communities to provide all with an excellent education while enhancing student success.
 Coupled with this effort, Central will develop initiatives that inspire more K-12 students to pursue a higher education degree, as well as provide accessible and industry relevant programs to adult learners and working professionals.

-CCSU is an inclusive and “student success-centered” institution with an increasingly diverse student body that represents the populations of the communities it serves.
-We are dedicated to enhancing our innovative practices to increase access, improve retention, engage students in campus life, incorporate high-impact practices, and promote educational achievement and career readiness.
+We are dedicated to enhancing our innovative practices to increase access by improving retention, engaging students in campus life, incorporating high-impact practices, and promoting educational achievement and career readiness.